[wp_google_searchbox]

 The phrase “You shall eat no leavened bread with it; seven days you shall eat unleavened bread with it, that is, the bread of affliction” introduces significant uncertainty with the word it.
 What is it?

-There are two ways to read these verses.
-In the first case, it switches from the Passover in verses 1 and 2 to the Days of Unleavened Bread in verse 3.
-In other words, verse 3 is not a continuation of the first two verses.
+There are at least two ways to read these verses.
+In one case, it switches from the Passover in verses 1 and 2 to the Days of Unleavened Bread in verse 3.
+In other words, verse 3 is not a continuation of the first two verses and does not include the Passover.
 The last part of the phrase in question in several other translations is “seven days you shall eat unleavened bread therewith, even the bread of affliction.”
 The word therewith means with the thing mentioned.
 What was mentioned?
 The seven days.
 A better rendering might be “seven days you shall eat unleavened bread [during those days], even the bread of affliction.”
 That is certainly in keeping with the other scriptures.
-Applying the same reasoning to the first part “You shall eat no leavened bread with it” means that it also points to the seven days of the Days of Unleavened Bread.
+Applying the same reasoning to the first part “You shall eat no leavened bread with it” means that it also points to the seven Days of Unleavened Bread.

 So, it comes down to a personal choice.
 I remove all leaven before Passover evening and treat the entire day the same way as the Days of Unleavened Bread.
 However, I also recognize that there could be a legitimate reason for not treating Passover as a Day of Unleavened Bread.
 Allow me to explain.

-Passover is not a holyday because the trial and crucifixion of Jesus Christ could not otherwise take place and then it became the day that God died—without God, nothing is holy.
+Passover is not a holyday because the trial and crucifixion of Jesus Christ could not otherwise take place.
+It was also the day that God died—without God, nothing is holy.
 Therefore, it has no work restrictions.
 Again, I personally keep it as a day to remember and ponder the events that lead to the death and burial of Jesus Christ while others choose to work on that day.
 It is not a sin to work—the high priest and Pharisees worked when they held their tribunal to convict Christ.
 But working on Passover does take away from fully appreciating the sacrifice of Jesus Christ.
 Even His disciples spent the day witnessing the events that led to the crucifixion of Jesus—they did not “go a fishing[2] as they did after His death.

-Because it is required to eat unleavened bread for eight days beginning with Passover evening and continuing the seven Days of Unleavened Bread, I have personally chosen to keep Passover the same as the Days of Unleavened Bread—purging leaven and not eating leavened bread.
+Because unleavened bread is part of the Passover Ceremony and Jesus Christ portrays the perfection of ‘unleavened’, I keep Passover the same as the Days of Unleavened Bread—purging leaven and not eating leavened bread.
 But I also accept that there is no specific command for it.
 In fact, it is possible that God intended Passover as the day to remove leaven in preparation for the Days of Unleavened Bread.
 The choice, as always with God, is yours, my brethren!

 May God’s grace and peace be upon you!